Giannis scores 43 as Bucks beat Pistons 125-115

 Detroit (1-6) played without two of its top three scorers in Blake Griffin and Josh Jackson.

-The Pistons opted to rest Griffin and protect his surgically repaired left knee after he played 29 minutes a night earlier in a 122-120 loss to Boston.
+The Pistons rested Griffin to protect his surgically repaired left knee after he played 29 minutes a night earlier in a 122-120 loss to Boston.
 Jackson has a sprained right ankle.

-Jerami Grant and Derrick Rose led the Pistons with 24 points each.
-Sekou Doumbouya, Wayne Ellington and Svi Mykhailiuk added 13 apiece.

-Khris Middleton scored 19 points, Jrue Holiday had 15 and D.J.
-Augustin 11 for the Bucks.
+Milwaukee’s Khris Middleton scored 19 points, Jrue Holiday had 15 and D.J.
+Augustin 11.
 Bryn Forbes and Bobby Portis added 10 each.

+Sekou Doumbouya, Wayne Ellington and Svi Mykhailiuk scored 13 each for the Pistons.

 Milwaukee went ahead for good midway through the first quarter and led by as much as 18, though Detroit cut the margin to single digits in the fourth quarter.